 1. Sculpting clay/ Play-Doh

-Sculpting is the most dynamic hand exercises for spinal cord injury because it lets you use all 6 of the movements.
+Sculpting is one of the most dynamic hand exercises for spinal cord injury because it activates functional hand movements

 You can push and stretch the clay however you want to mold it.